realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     - The `abstract class` is `extend`—ed by the subclass and the subclass methods `override` the superclass methods by implementing the method in any subclass.

-    - ### ONE MORE EXAMPLE OF A SIMPLE IDEA LEADING TO OVER-COMPLICATED CODE
+    - ### ONE MORE EXAMPLE OF A SIMPLE IDEA LEADING TO OVERCOMPLICATED CODE
     - Leading to unwieldy and hard to understand code, often used in places where it was not necessary.
         > - Object-Oriented Programming - Brian Will
         >   - https://www.youtube.com/watch?v=lbXsrHGhBAU